Manchester Centre for Health Psychology

 She is now also working with Prof. David French on an EU-funded My Personal Breast Screening (MyPeBS) project, evaluating the psychological impact of risk-stratified breast screening in women.

 Dr Chris Keyworth: Research Associate

 I joined the University of Manchester in 2014 when I started my PhD and stage 2 training in health psychology.
-Having completed my PhD I am now working as a Research Associate in the Division of Nursing, Midwifery and Social work.
+Having completed my PhD I am now working as a Lecturer in Medical Education.
 My research primarily focuses on staff behaviour change to improve the delivery of care and patient outcomes using a range of behaviour change techniques and complex interventions.
 My research involves a range of methods including mixed methods, systematic reviews, meta-analysis and meta-synthesis.
 I am also continuing with my training to become a HCPC registered,BPS chartered Health Psychologist.
 I am trained in motivational interviewing and provide behaviour change and lifestyle support to patients with long term conditions including inflammatory bowel disease.

 Dr Rabiya Majeed-Ariss: Research Associate

 Rabiya is a research associate with Central Manchester University Hospitals NHS Foundation Trust

 Dr Lorna McWilliams: Research Associate

 Lorna primarily works on multi-disciplinary research projects concerning the prevention and early detection of cancer.
 This currently includes the acceptability of risk stratification in breast cancer screening and quality of life and smoking cessation in lung screening.
 She has a particular interest in risk communication, health inequalities and healthcare decision making

 Dr Lisa Miles: Research Associate